yaaintmal/path-ai/frontend/README.md

-# PathAI Frontend — Operation: Brain Expansion 🙌🏽🤖🧠💥
+# PathAI.One Frontend — Operation: Brain Expansion 🙌🏽🤖🧠💥

 > "Rip and learn.
 Build the factory, survive the tutorial, and for the love of code, don't forget to hydrate."

-Welcome to the frontend of PathAI.
+Welcome to the frontend of PathAI.One.
 We are building a machine that turns "I don't know" into "I know Kung Fu."
 It is built like a factory, polished like a speedrun, and shipped with the kind of efficiency that makes engineers weep with joy.

 **Our Mission:** To **bring free knowledge to everyone** (and look cool doing it).